stubbsda/diaplexis/README.md

-The Diaplexis library is roughly 23,000 lines of C++ code written to explore the numerical dynamics of a combinatorial spacetime model based on a ramified or multi-sheeted simplicial complex.
-Compiling this library requires a modern C++ compiler as well as the Synarmosma library, available from GitHub (https://github.com/stubbsda/synarmosma).
+The Diaplexis library is roughly 23,000 lines of C++ code, in its current version, written with the goal of exploring the numerical dynamics of a combinatorial spacetime model based on a ramified or multi-sheeted simplicial complex.
+Compiling this library requires a modern C++ compiler as well as the [Synarmosma library](https://github.com/stubbsda/synarmosma).
 The current package includes both the standard multi-sheeted version of the library (Polyphyllon) and a simpler but faster version that assumes the entire spacetime complex exists on a single sheet (Monophyllon).
-The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: the the Boost library (www.boost.org), Victor Shoup's NTL (www.shoup.net/ntl) for number theory, the Gnu multiprecision library (www.gmplib.org) and an implementation of LAPACK that's needed for the calculation of eigenvales of dense matrices.
-The Diaplexis library also requires the PugiXML library (www.pugixml.org) for XML processing, used with the parameter and log files.
-The Diaplexis library is released under the Gnu Public License version 3.0 (see LICENSE.txt or www.fsf.org/licensing for details).
+This repository also includes an older version of the library, in the <code>old</code> directory, which uses a slower and significantly less robust representation of the ubiquity of the spacetime's _n_-simplices.
+The Diaplexis library also depends on various external libraries, which for the most part are also needed to build the Synarmosma library: the [Boost library](www.boost.org), Victor Shoup's [NTL](www.shoup.net/ntl) for number theory, the [GNU multiprecision library](www.gmplib.org) and an implementation of LAPACK, needed for the calculation of the eigenvales of dense matrices.
+The Diaplexis library also requires the [PugiXML library](www.pugixml.org) for XML processing, used with the parameter and log files.
+The Diaplexis library is released under the Gnu Public License version 3.0; see the <code>LICENSE.txt</code>
+file or the [Free Software Foundation](www.fsf.org/licensing) for details.

 To install the Diaplexis library, enter the directory <code>diaplexis</code> and choose between the Monophyllon and Polyphyllon versions of the library.
-After descending into the desired directory, the command <code>make</code> will carry out the build process and <code>sudo make install</code> will install the Diaplexis library in its default location, <code>/usr/local/diaplexis</code>.
-If you don't have root access or don't wish to install the library in a system directory, you can modify the value of <code>INSTALL_DIR</code> at the beginning of the Makefile to some other directory, such as <code>$HOME/diaplexis</code>.
-The compilation of the Diaplexis library has been developed and tested in a Linux environment (with x86, x86-64 and ARMv6 processor architectures), using both the Gnu (g++) and Intel (icpc) compilers.
+After descending into the appropriate directory, the command <code>make</code> will carry out the build process and <code>sudo make install</code> will install the Diaplexis library in its default location, <code>/usr/local/diaplexis</code>.
+If you do not have root access or do not wish to install the library in a system directory, you can modify the value of <code>INSTALL_DIR</code> at the beginning of the Makefile to some other directory, such as
+<code>$HOME/diaplexis</code>.
+The compilation of the Diaplexis library has been developed and tested
+in a Linux environment (with x86, x86-64 and ARMv6 processor architectures), using both the GNU and Intel C++ compilers.
 In principle it should also run under Windows using the Cygwin environment.

 Normally the only parameters that a user should need to modify in order to build the Diaplexis library are located at the beginning of the Makefile, where various compiler arguments and libraries are all specified.
 The build variables are all described in the Makefile and in general the default values should be safe on most Unix-like platforms.
-A sample program file, euplecton.cpp, illustrating the use of the Spacetime class is also included in the current directory along with an example of an XML parameter file, intended for the Polyphyllon version of the Diaplexis library.
+A sample program file, <code>euplecton.cpp</code>, illustrating the use of the Spacetime class is also included in the current directory along with an example of an XML parameter file, intended for use with the Polyphyllon version of this library.
 Using the included makefile a simple test can be run to verify the installation, which writes all its output in the <code>data</code> directory.

-The VERBOSE compilation flag causes the Diaplexis library to write a great deal of diagnostic logging information to the standard output during execution and is normally only useful for developers.
+The <code>VERBOSE</code> compilation flag causes the Diaplexis library to write a great deal of diagnostic logging information to the standard output during execution and is normally only useful for developers.
 That said, with this flag users can have access to a wealth of information about the library's reasoning process for the hyphantic operators that are used, information which does not appear in the log file created by the normal execution of the library.
-The quantity of text generated by this flag is sufficiently large however that users should redirect the standard output to a disk file for subsequent analysis.
-The source code contains OpenMP directives that are active when a C++ compiler with support for OpenMP is used for the compilation, assumed to be compatible with OpenMP 3.1.
-The two branches of the Diaplexis library are documented using Doxygen, with the configuration file <code>docs.config</code> in the relevant directory that can be modified as needed.
+The quantity of output which is generated by this flag is however sufficiently large that users should redirect the standard output to a disk file for post-execution study.
+The source code contains OpenMP directives that are active when a C++ compiler with support for OpenMP is used for the compilation, assumed to be compatible with the OpenMP 3.1 standard.
+Both of the branches of the Diaplexis library are documented using [Doxygen](http://doxygen.nl/), for which there is a configuration file <code>docs.config</code> in the relevant directory that can be modified as needed.

-For any questions, comments or suggestions, please contact info@synarmosma.org
+For any questions, comments or suggestions, please contact <info@synarmosma.org>